gradle/gradle-enterprise-build-validation-scripts/.github/actions/gradle/README.md

 # Composite GitHub Actions

-## Validation scripts
+## Build cache compatibility

-The composite actions provided here will simplify running the build validation scripts from your GitHub Actions workflow.
+Composite actions that will simplify running the build validation scripts that validate Build Cache compatibility from your GitHub Actions workflow.

 ### Usage

-Create a GitHub Actions workflow, add the steps to configure the build requirements like JDK, etc., and then add the following steps to invoke the actual experiments:
+Create a GitHub Actions workflow with the following steps:
+- Configure the build requirements like JDK, etc.
+- Add the following composite steps to invoke the actual experiments

 ```yaml
 steps: